rockmizx/horizonxi-craft-calc/README.md

 ## Contributions

 Feel free to contribute improvements or fixes to the script.
 Simply fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-I hope this tutorial was helpful!
-If you have any questions or issues, feel free to open an issue in the repository.